Madison for all ages

 It was a classic Madison moment, the kind often found around the town.
 For big kids as well as little kids, a visit there will be anything but boring.

-Trip Tips: Madison with kids
+Trip Tips: Madison for families

 Getting around: Walk when possible; the Overture Center, museums and Capitol are two blocks from each other.